 In 2012, Krisa joined HSLDA as a special needs consultant.
 She offers resources, support, and guidance to parents who homeschool children with special needs.
 In addition to helping her fellow homeschooling moms with encouragement and guidance, Krisa enjoys singing, leading worship, and taking walks.
 After almost 23 years of marriage, Krisa and her husband Byron were blessed with the birth of their first child, Grace and three years later, their second miracle.

-Teaching Struggling Learners at Home: Nuts and Bolts for Success (Part 1)
+Teaching Struggling Learners at Home: Nuts and Bolts for Success: Part 1 (Handout Available)

-Teaching Struggling Learners at Home: Nuts and Bolts for Success (Part 2)
+Teaching Struggling Learners at Home: Nuts and Bolts for Success: Part 2 (Handout Available)

 In this second half of “Nuts and Bolts for Success,” Krisa addresses homeschooling and working, teaching multi-ages, scheduling the day, and practical teaching strategies you can use regardless of your curriculum program.
 Krisa explains multi-sensory teaching methods, direct instruction, and modeled teaching.